 Current liabilities represent items such as accounts payable, customer deposits, accrued taxes, interest payments, balance of the bank line-of-credit and the current portion of any long-term debts.
-Total Current Liabilities are decreased by \$2.9M.
-Accounts payable decreased by \$5.1M as last December included two months power invoices from KMPA.
-The current portion of bonds payable increased by \$155 thousand.
-PPS currently has \$2 million outstanding on a bank line-of-credit with Regions Bank that it did not have in FY14.
+Total Current Liabilities are decreased by \$3.0M.
+Accounts payable decreased by \$1.0M.
+PPS also eliminated the \$2 million outstanding balance on a bank line-of-credit with Regions Bank from October 2014.